-- c.
-Restart your system. - d.
+- 1. To enable the ACPI function and use the STR functionally to save your system energy, you are recommended to confirm the following requirements: - a.
+Please do install all ACPI qualified add-on cards such as AGP, LAN, Modem cards. - b.
+In BIOS, please select "ACPI function: Enable" and "ACPI Suspend Type: S3 (STR)" in the Power Management Setup menu. - c.
+Then, please install the Windows® 98SE or Windows® 2000. - d.
+Restart your system. - e.
 Getting in to the "Advanced" of the Power Management icon of Control Panel, and selecting the "Stand By" in the Power Buttons. - 2.
-Getting start with STR function, please click the START button and choose Shut Down icon.
-Then, select the Stand By option in the Shut Down Windows box to let system go to STR mode.
+Getting start with STR function, please click the START button and choose Shut Down.
+Then, select the Stand By option in the Shut Down Windows box to get into STR mode.